 IWB holsters are optimized to hide your pistol.
 When you choose an IWB holster, you sacrifice a little speed and comfort to keep the fact that you are carrying discrete.
 Choose IWB for carrying your gun every day under normal clothes.

 Comfort is subjective so we recommend playing around with different ride heights and placements to see what works best for you.
-Please keep in mind that at the end of the day, you are wearing a gun in order to protect yourself, your loved ones, and to prevent harm.
+Please keep in mind that at the end of the day, you are wearing a gun in order to protect yourself, your loved ones, and to ultimately preserve innocent life.
 Sometimes comfort needs to be sacrificed in order to meet this goal.

 OWB holsters are the opposite.
 Your gun is visible, but you increase your weapon access, comfort, and mobility.
 Choose OWB for practicing at the range, duty use, competitions, or perhaps when doing Rooftop Korean activities.

 T.REX ARMS specializes in IWB holsters; our Sidecar holster has been the industry standard for 6 years.
 The Sidecar has a modular hinge system that allows you to choose between a variety of carrier attachments and swap them out if desired.

 - Appendix Position: You may also see this written as AIWB (appendix inside-the-waistband).
 If you want to run the Sidecar in the appendix-carry position (worn inside the waistband on the front of your body somewhere between the 11 o'clock position and the 1 o'clock position), you can run it with any of the attachments that the Sidecar is compatible with.